 - The discipline policy shall also apply to out-of-school conduct by a student if the District believes that the nature of such conduct indicates that the student presents a threat to the health, safety, or welfare of other students.
 Such out of-school conduct shall include, but is not limited to, the sale, transfer, or possession of drugs which would constitute an offense punishable by law. - Students who violate the CSD Drug and Alcohol policy are recommended to complete a drug/alcohol screening/evaluation/ assessment by a licensed agency and comply with the recommendations of the agency at the parent/guardian's expense. - Students expelled from school for alcohol and drug infractions must petition the District Board of Education for readmission.
-Evidence must be provided of having received appropriate related services pertinent to the expulsion offense. - · A District Substance Abuse Advisory Committee including teachers, parents, school nurses, and community leaders will be appointed. - Notwithstanding any of the foregoing, students are permitted, in their discretion, to use and possess an asthmatic quick relief inhaler ("inhaler"), auto-injectable epinephrine with individual prescription label; provided, nevertheless, that the student uses the inhaler, auto-injectable epinephrine, and/or an insulin pump pursuant to prescription or written directions from a state licensed health care practitioner; a copy of which shall be provided to the District; and further provided that the parent(s) or legal custodian(s) of such student provide the District with written authorization for the student to possess and use the inhaler or auto-injectable epinephrine, and/or an insulin pump such student's discretion together with a form of release satisfactory to the District releasing the District and its employees from any and all liability resulting or arising from the student's discretionary use and possession of the inhaler, auto-injectable epinephrine, and/or insulin-pump and further provided that the school nurse may impose reasonable limitations or restrictions upon the student's use and possession of the inhaler, auto-injectable epinephrine, and/or an insulin pump based upon the student's age, level of maturity, behavior, or other relevant considerations.
+Evidence must be provided of having received appropriate related services pertinent to the expulsion offense. - A District Substance Abuse Advisory Committee including teachers, parents, school nurses, and community leaders will be appointed. - Notwithstanding any of the foregoing, students are permitted, in their discretion, to use and possess an asthmatic quick relief inhaler ("inhaler"), auto-injectable epinephrine with individual prescription label; provided, nevertheless, that the student uses the inhaler, auto-injectable epinephrine, and/or an insulin pump pursuant to prescription or written directions from a state licensed health care practitioner; a copy of which shall be provided to the District; and further provided that the parent(s) or legal custodian(s) of such student provide the District with written authorization for the student to possess and use the inhaler or auto-injectable epinephrine, and/or an insulin pump such student's discretion together with a form of release satisfactory to the District releasing the District and its employees from any and all liability resulting or arising from the student's discretionary use and possession of the inhaler, auto-injectable epinephrine, and/or an insulin pump based upon the student's use and possession of the inhaler, auto-injectable epinephrine, and/or an insulin pump based upon the student's use and possession of the inhaler, auto-injectable epinephrine, and/or an insulin pump based upon the student's age, level of maturity, behavior, or other relevant considerations.
 (For students who use prescribed asthmatic quick relief inhaler, auto-injectable epinephrine, and/or insulin-pump, see 14 DE Admin.
 Code 817, Administrations of Medications And Treatments).

-APPENDIX IV

-CHRISTINA SCHOOL DISTRICT EDUCATIONAL TECHNOLOGY

-ACCEPTABLE USE BY STUDENTS
+APPENDIX IV CHRISTINA SCHOOL DISTRICT EDUCATIONAL TECHNOLOGY - ACCEPTABLE USE BY STUDENTS